 On December 24, 1935, Percy married Anna Johnson and they settled into their comfortable life in Chicago.
 Percy continued his success as he next developed a way to inexpensively develop male and female hormones from soy beans.
 These hormones would help to prevent miscarriages in pregnant women and would be used to fight cancer and other ailments.
 He next set out to provide a synthetic version of cortisone, a product which greatly relieved the pain of sufferers of rheumatoid arthritis.
 The real cortisone was extremely expensive and only rich people could afford it.
 With Julian’s discovery of the soy based substitute, millions of sufferers around the world found relief at a reasonable price.
 So significant was his work that in 1950 the City of Chicago named him Chicagoan of the Year.
 While the honor should have signaled Julian's acceptance by his white counterparts in his field and his community, but when he soon after purchased a home for his family in nearby Oak Park, the home was set afire by an arsonist on Thanksgiving day 1950.
 A year later, dynamite was thrown from a passing car and exploded outside the bedroom window of Percy's children.
 Despite the fact that many residents of the town relied upon his methods to relieve their pains of and provide for their safety, some still would not accept him because of his race.

 In 1954, Julian left the Glidden Company to establish Julian Laboratories which specialized in producing his synthetic cortisone.
-When he discovered that wild yams in Mexico were even more effective than Soya beans for some of his products, he opened the Laboratorios Julian de Mexico in Mexico City, Mexico which cultivated the yams and shipped them to Oak Park for refinement.
-In 1961 he sold the Oak Park plant to Smith, Kline and French, a giant pharmaceutical company and received a sum of 2.3 million dollars.
+When he discovered that wild yams in Mexico were even more effective than Soya beans for some of his products, he opened the Laboratorios Julian de Mexico in Mexico City, Mexico, which cultivated the yams and shipped them to Franklin Park for refinement.
+In 1961 he sold the Franklin Park plant to Smith, Kline and French, a giant pharmaceutical company and received a sum of $2.3 million.